Public Infrastructure Investments for Space Market Development: A diagram for assessing economics of market development programs

-I assumed the program intends to sustain at least two firms.
-As Table \ref{table:econ-parameters-example} shows, under economic architecture A the industry just barely breaks even at the desired size, while under economic architecture B the industry earns positive profits at the desired size.
-Figure \ref{fig:sustainable_competition} places the architectures in the program's sustainable competition diagram, illustrating relevant system cost and government-derived revenue thresholds for different sustainable industry sizes.
-Note that economic architecture A sits on the boundary between the sustainable duopoly and sustainable monopoly regions, while economic architecture B lies comfortably within the sustainable triopoly region.
+To illustrate, consider two architectures for sustaining at least two firms: architecture A transfers all funds as non-dilutive grants; architecture B divides its budget evenly between direct purchases and shared infrastructure.
+With external revenues of \$1B/year, gross costs of \$2B/year, program budget of \$1B/year, and firms valuing shared infrastructure at cost.
+Table \ref{table:econ-parameters-example} lists the economic parameters.
+Under architecture A the industry barely breaks even; under architecture B it earns positive profits.
+Figure \ref{fig:sustainable_competition} shows architecture A on the boundary between sustainable duopoly and monopoly regions, while architecture B lies within the sustainable triopoly region.

-Both representations show that under economic architecture A, high-cost shocks or low-market demand shocks are likely to require additional budget outlays to prevent the industry from collapsing to a monopoly.
-Equivalently, the industry can weather greater uncertainty under economic architecture B than under economic architecture A. In the next section, I develop an application to illustrate how this framework can be used to support program design.
+Both representations show that architecture A requires additional budget outlays following cost or demand shocks to prevent industry collapse to monopoly, while architecture B can weather greater uncertainty.
+The next section illustrates how to construct the diagram with an application.